Pat Hughes (ice hockey)

 Patrick James Hughes (born March 25, 1955) is a Canadian former ice hockey forward.

 Hughes was born in Calgary, Alberta.
 After playing college hockey at the University of Michigan, he started his National Hockey League (NHL) career with the Montreal Canadiens in 1978.
 He later played for the Pittsburgh Penguins, Edmonton Oilers, Buffalo Sabres, St. Louis Blues and Hartford Whalers.
 He retired after the 1987 season.
 Hughes won the Stanley Cup with Montreal in 1979, and with the Oilers in 1984 and 1985.
 He was inducted into the Etobicoke Sports Hall of Fame in 2007.

-On February 3, 1984, while playing with the Edmonton Oilers, Hughes became only the 34th player in the first seven decades of the NHL to score five goals in a game, accomplishing the feat in a 10–5 wipeout of the Calgary Flames, another penalty-filled installment of the Battle of Alberta.
+On January 11, 1983, Hughes set a new NHL record by scoring two short-handed goals within 25 seconds of each other.
+On February 3, 1984, while playing with the Edmonton Oilers, Hughes became only the 34th player in the first seven decades of the NHL to score five goals in a game.

 After his playing career, Hughes embarked upon a 20-year career with the Ann Arbor Police Department, but has since retired from the force.